Amba Etta-Tawo: Professional career

+Pre-draft

 On November 8, 2016, it was announced that Etta-Tawo had received an invitation to appear in the 2017 Senior Bowl.
 Etta-Tawo impressed scouts and teams during Senior Bowl practices and met with multiple team representatives, including Minnesota Vikings' head coach Mike Zimmer.
 Unfortunately, Etta-Tawo was unable to play in the Reese's Senior Bowl after dislocating a finger in practice.
 He was one of 57 collegiate wide receivers to attend the NFL Scouting Combine in Indianapolis, Indiana.
 He completed all of the combine drills and finished 17th among his position group at the 40-yard dash.
 On March 20, 2017, he attended Syracuse's pro day, along with 11 other prospects.
 Scouts and team representatives from 16 NFL and two CFL teams attended to scout Etta-Tawo as Syracuse's top prospect at the event.
 He weighed in five pounds lighter and ran the majority of combine drills again.
 He was clocked by officials running a 4.35s in the 40-yard dash that would've ranked third among wide receivers at the combine, behind only Washington's John Ross (4.22s) and Ohio State's Curtis Samuel (4.33s).
 He also ran positional and receiving drills, running NFL routes and catching passes from former Syracuse quarterback Terrel Hunt.
 At the conclusion of the pre-draft process, he was projected as a fifth to seventh round pick by NFL draft experts and scouts.
 He was ranked the 26th best wide receiver by CBS Sports and the 31st best wide receiver prospect by NFLDraftScout.com.

 Jacksonville Jaguars

-On April 30, 2017, the Jacksonville Jaguars signed Etta-Tawo to a three-year, $1.66 million contract as an undrafted free agent after he went unselected in the 2017 NFL Draft.
+On April 30, 2017, the Jacksonville Jaguars signed Etta-Tawo to a three-year, $1.66 million contract as an undrafted free agent after he went unselected in the 2017 NFL draft.
 Multiple NFL teams contacted him immediately after the drafted concluded, but Etta-Tawo stated he ultimately chose the Jaguars due to their wide receivers coach Keenan McCardell, who he previously had played under at Maryland.
 On September 3, 2017, the Jacksonville Jaguars signed Etta-Tawo to their practice squad.